EmilHvitfeldt/smltar/docs/05_word_embeddings.md

 #> # … with 7,037 more rows
 ```

 We now find words about interest, charges, and overdrafts.
-The top two words and "fee" and "fees"; word embeddings can learn that words like these are related and belong together.
+The top two words are "fee" and "fees"; word embeddings can learn that words like these are related and belong together.
 In fact, word embeddings can accomplish many of the same goals of tasks like stemming (Chapter \@ref(stemming)) but more reliably and less arbitrarily.

 Since we have found word embeddings via singular value decomposition, we can use these vectors to understand what principal components explain the most variation in the CFPB complaints.
 The orthogonal axes that SVD used to represent our data were chosen so that the first axis accounts for the most variance, the second axis accounts for the next most variance, and so on.
 We can now explore which and how much each _original_ dimension (tokens in this case) contributed to each of the resulting principal components produced using SVD.